 A Polish born in Russia and with an early military career

-Witold Pilecki was born in 1901 in Olonets (Russia), where many Poles had been deported after the so-called January Uprising (1863) led by the Poles who then lived under the Tsar’s dominions.
+Witold Pilecki was born on May 13, 1901 in Olonets (Russia), where many Poles had been deported after the so-called January Uprising (1863) led by the Poles who then lived under the Tsar's dominions.
 As a child, Pilecki moved to Vilna (Lithuania, then also under Russian rule) and joined the ZHP, an organization of Polish scouts.
 He began here his long military career.
 At the age of 17 he became an explorer of the ZHP and participated in the First World War.
 When finishing this war, and only with 18 years, he participated in a new one, the Polish-Soviet War of 1919, like member of a unit of cavalry of the Polish regular Army.
 In the interwar period he continued his military career in the cavalry, reaching the rank of second lieutenant and moving to the reserve in 1926.
 In 1931 he married Maria Ostrowska, and in the following two years they had a boy, Andrzej, and a miña, Zosia.
 In addition to working on his family farm in Sukurcze, he worked as a painter and also as a paramilitary instructor in his locality (Poland is a country with a great tradition in this).